ANALYTICS SOLUTIONS2025-12-29

 How to Adjust Your Business Strategy

-This blog post shall not be going into the legal and ethical issues associated with this form of pricing during a crisis.
+This blog post will not address the legal and ethical issues associated with this form of pricing during a crisis.
 Suffice to say that trying to maximize your short-term profits by hiking the price of some crisis products in an emergency is illegal in most countries.
-An example would be the sudden hike in the price of medical masks or hand sanitizers.
+An example would be the sudden hike in the cost of medical masks or hand sanitizers.

-What we will examine in this post though are pricing and sales considerations that are before companies today following the disruptions in the demand and supply chains.
+What we will examine in this post, though, are pricing and sales considerations that companies face today following the disruptions in the demand and supply chains.

-Trying to get dynamic pricing right even in the pre-COVID-19 days was a challenge for many online retailers and service providers.
+Trying to get dynamic pricing right, even before COVID-19, was a challenge for many online retailers and service providers.
 That was because of extreme competition.

-Monitoring the prices of hundreds of products and measuring them against the competition required sophisticated algorithm-based software, like the one we at Express Analytics offer.
+Monitoring the prices of hundreds of products and measuring them against the competition required sophisticated algorithm-based software, like the one we offer at Express Analytics.
 With the uncertainties of COVID-19, this has gotten even tougher.

 So, should your business discard dynamic pricing completely during this time of crisis?
-No. Instead, what your pricing model today must consider are the following:
+No. Instead, what your pricing model today must consider is the following:

 Before we go on, here is a recap of dynamic pricing.